THE ULTIMATE HAMSTRINGS WORKOUT GUIDE

 REDUCED RISK OF INJURY

-By strengthening the hamstring muscles, you reduce the risk of hamstring injuries, tears, or strains in the gym and your everyday life.
+By strengthening the hamstring muscles, you reduce the risk of hamstring injuries, tears, or hamstring strains in the gym and your everyday life.
 Strong hamstrings can also help prevent other lower body injuries such as knee injuries.

 4) BEST HAMSTRING EXERCISES